Balasa Dinverno & Foltz LLC Purchases 1,060 Shares of Cigna Co. (NYSE:CI)

-Balasa Dinverno & Foltz LLC lifted its holdings in shares of Cigna Co.
-(NYSE:CI – Get Rating) by 12.0% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 9,897 shares of the health services provider’s stock after buying an additional 1,060 shares during the quarter.
-Balasa Dinverno & Foltz LLC’s holdings in Cigna were worth $2,746,000 at the end of the most recent quarter.
+Balasa Dinverno & Foltz LLC grew its holdings in shares of Cigna Co.
+(NYSE:CI – Get Rating) by 12.0% during the third quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 9,897 shares of the health services provider’s stock after buying an additional 1,060 shares during the period.
+Balasa Dinverno & Foltz LLC’s holdings in Cigna were worth $2,746,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds have also modified their holdings of the business.
-FMR LLC boosted its stake in Cigna by 7.6% during the 2nd quarter.
-FMR LLC now owns 14,279,334 shares of the health services provider’s stock worth $3,762,889,000 after acquiring an additional 1,012,086 shares during the last quarter.
-Sanders Capital LLC grew its holdings in shares of Cigna by 0.3% in the 1st quarter.
-Sanders Capital LLC now owns 7,479,977 shares of the health services provider’s stock valued at $1,963,220,000 after buying an additional 21,880 shares during the period.
-Invesco Ltd. raised its stake in Cigna by 25.1% during the 1st quarter.
-Invesco Ltd. now owns 3,191,358 shares of the health services provider’s stock worth $764,682,000 after buying an additional 639,645 shares during the period.
-Amundi lifted its holdings in Cigna by 7.6% during the second quarter.
-Amundi now owns 2,132,943 shares of the health services provider’s stock worth $564,239,000 after acquiring an additional 150,412 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. grew its stake in Cigna by 1.6% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,808,135 shares of the health services provider’s stock valued at $433,248,000 after acquiring an additional 28,643 shares during the period.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of CI.
+Texas Permanent School Fund boosted its holdings in Cigna by 3.0% during the 3rd quarter.
+Texas Permanent School Fund now owns 43,172 shares of the health services provider’s stock worth $11,979,000 after acquiring an additional 1,265 shares during the last quarter.
+Outlook Wealth Advisors LLC raised its stake in shares of Cigna by 1.6% during the 3rd quarter.
+Outlook Wealth Advisors LLC now owns 2,061 shares of the health services provider’s stock worth $572,000 after purchasing an additional 33 shares during the period.
+AE Wealth Management LLC boosted its holdings in shares of Cigna by 15.0% in the 3rd quarter.
+AE Wealth Management LLC now owns 30,351 shares of the health services provider’s stock worth $8,422,000 after buying an additional 3,969 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. increased its holdings in Cigna by 1.9% during the third quarter.
+Raymond James Financial Services Advisors Inc. now owns 121,783 shares of the health services provider’s stock worth $33,796,000 after buying an additional 2,321 shares during the last quarter.
+Finally, USA Financial Portformulas Corp grew its stake in shares of Cigna by 25,247.4% during the 3rd quarter.
+USA Financial Portformulas Corp now owns 4,816 shares of the health services provider’s stock worth $1,336,000 after acquiring an additional 4,797 shares during the period.
 87.61% of the stock is owned by institutional investors.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, December 21st.
-Shareholders of record on Tuesday, December 6th were issued a dividend of $1.12 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 21st.
+Investors of record on Tuesday, December 6th were paid a dividend of $1.12 per share.
 This represents a $4.48 annualized dividend and a yield of 1.35%.
-The ex-dividend date was Monday, December 5th.
-Cigna’s payout ratio is presently 21.39%.
+The ex-dividend date of this dividend was Monday, December 5th.
+Cigna’s payout ratio is currently 21.39%.

-Several equities analysts have recently weighed in on CI shares.
-Cowen lifted their price objective on Cigna from $329.00 to $385.00 in a report on Monday, November 7th.
-Royal Bank of Canada upped their price target on shares of Cigna from $294.00 to $344.00 and gave the company a “sector perform” rating in a report on Monday, November 7th.
-Mizuho boosted their price objective on shares of Cigna from $330.00 to $360.00 and gave the company a “buy” rating in a research report on Thursday, November 10th.
-StockNews.com began coverage on Cigna in a report on Wednesday, October 12th.
-They set a “strong-buy” rating for the company.
-Finally, SVB Leerink boosted their price target on Cigna from $305.00 to $335.00 and gave the company a “market perform” rating in a report on Tuesday, November 8th.
-Seven equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $329.32.
+Several research firms have issued reports on CI.
+Cowen increased their target price on Cigna from $329.00 to $385.00 in a research report on Monday, November 7th.
+Mizuho lifted their target price on Cigna from $330.00 to $360.00 and gave the company a “buy” rating in a report on Thursday, November 10th.
+Credit Suisse Group increased their price target on shares of Cigna from $329.00 to $368.00 and gave the stock an “outperform” rating in a report on Monday, November 7th.
+Wells Fargo & Company upped their target price on Cigna from $319.00 to $370.00 in a research note on Tuesday, November 8th.
+Finally, Royal Bank of Canada boosted their price target on shares of Cigna from $294.00 to $344.00 and gave the stock a “sector perform” rating in a research note on Monday, November 7th.
+Seven equities research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average target price of $329.32.

 Cigna Corporation provides insurance and related products and services in the United States.
 Its Evernorth segment provides a range of coordinated and point solution health services, including pharmacy, benefits management, care delivery and management, and intelligence solutions to health plans, employers, government organizations, and health care providers.